Gil Rose, Artistic Director

 In the fall of 2015, Laina Line-Produced a documentary film in Grand Rapids Michigan called More Art Upstairs, which is set to release next year.
 Laina lives in Marlborough New Hampshire and is proud to now call the Monadnock Region her home.

 Andrea Bonsignore is a graduate of Oberlin College and New England Conservatory.
 She is the oboist for the four theaters in Boston presenting Broadway touring musicals.
 She is principal oboist for the Boston Landmarks Orchestra and is a member of North Winds, the Young Audience Woodwind Quintet.
 She has played and recorded with the Boston Symphony, Boston Pops, and Emmanuel Music and has appeared in YoYo Ma’s video chronicling his experiences at Tanglewood.
-She performs in and coordinates Monadnock Music’s Lend An Ear! outreach program.
+She performs in and coordinates MM's outreach program, Monadnock Music in the Schools (formerly Lend An Ear!).
 She recently wrote “Doxie and André’s Flight Path,” a story featuring two intrepid ducklings, inspired by the watercolors of Roger Kizik and played by oboe, violin, bassoon, and accordion.